 Google Analytics: Build An Audience

 Once you’ve gotten these set up correctly, then you’ll then want to create your custom audiences.
-Now lots of people like to do this in their ad platform of choice, which is fine, but I prefer to do it in Google Analytics (GA) for the following reasons:
+Now, lots of people like to do this in their ad platform of choice.
+This is fine, but I prefer to do it in Google Analytics (GA) for the following reasons: